Pandemic weighs on Merck in the first quarter, sales dip - WTMJ

 Revenue totaled $12.08 billion, up just a tad from $12.06 billion last year.

-Merck’s prescription drug sales were hurt by generic competition to several drugs, and the pandemic reduced sales of medicines used in hospitals, a key business for Merck.
-In addition, sales of Merck’s portfolio of vaccines for children and adults fell as the country focused on a massive COVID-19 vaccination campaign at the start of the Biden administration.
+Merck’s prescription drug sales were hurt by generic competition and the pandemic reduced sales of medicines used in hospitals, a key business for Merck.
+In addition, sales of Merck’s portfolio of vaccines for children and adults fell as the country focused on a massive COVID-19 vaccination campaign at the start of the new Biden administration.

-Prescription drug sales were flat at $10.68 billion, while veterinary medicines jumped 17% to $1.42 billion, mainly driven by higher sales of products for pets.
+Prescription drug sales were flat at $10.68 billion, while veterinary medicines jumped 17% to $1.42 billion.

 Chief executive Ken Frazier, who is retiring on June 30, said he’s confident in Merck’s future and new leadership.